DouglasUrner/GDP1-Unit-1/docs/instant-game-design-workshop/PITCHME.md

 ### Step 1: Understand the pattern

+Note: if you are stuck, draw a line.

 ---

 ### Step 2: Find a narrative

+Note: if you are stuck, punt...

 ---

 ### Step 3: How do you race?

+Note: if your are stuck, use a die or two

 ---

 ### Step 4: Add conflict

+Note: if you are stuck, look for natural conflict in the play test

 ---